 6. Bonus: Chapulines

-A snacking favorite for many in certain regions of Mexico, Chapulines are toasted grasshopers and seasoned with lime juice, salt, and garlic.
+A snacking favorite for many in some areas of Mexico, Chapulines are toasted grasshoppers seasoned with lime juice, salt, and garlic.

-We tried some in Oaxaca and while Chapulines are far from our favorite mexican food, we’re glad we gave it a try.
+We tried some in Oaxaca, and while Chapulines are far from our favorite Mexican food, we’re glad we tried it.